 The Miser’s 3 Things:

 - Take a look at your most recent paycheck.
-It probably was bigger because of withholding changes brought on by the new tax law.
+It probably was bigger because of withholding changes brought on by the 2017 tax law.

 - Having a strategy for this small windfall will help prevent “lifestyle creep.”

 - Consider putting your money to work paying off debt or bumping up your retirement contributions.

 Companies had until February 15, 2018 to make withholding changes mandated in the new tax law.
 Many, including my employer, already did so.
 If you don’t see a difference in your paycheck this week, ask your boss or HR department what’s going on.

 The Miser’s bi-weekly paycheck went up by $75.
 But The Miser being The Miser, the first thing he thought was not “woo hoo!”

 Instead, his first thought was of the dreaded lifestyle creep.